mryokai/Altium-IntLib-to-Kicad_dbl-conversion/README.md

 13. Save the file and then save as CSV UTF-8 (comma delimited)

 Install SQLite3 driver and database editing software
-Read and follow this link to install the driver and database editing software:
+Read and follow this link to install the driver and database editing software SQLiteStudio:
 https://github.com/SumantKhalate/KiCad-libdb/

 Create the SQLite3 database